mahinbs/healthspray/ADMIN-PANEL-README.md

-# 🛠️ Zippty Admin Panel
+# 🛠️ Painssy Admin Panel

-A comprehensive admin panel for managing products on the Zippty Playful Pals website.
+A comprehensive admin panel for managing products on the Painssy Playful Pals website.

 ## 🔐 **Admin Credentials**